fluid-music/fluid-music/docs/getting-started.md

 <img width="971" alt="VS Code syntax completion support" src="https://user-images.githubusercontent.com/1512520/104821154-f4340f80-5807-11eb-80a3-134b4585ffc2.png">

+The image above shows that somehow our code editor knows that the `vcf0Cutoff` parameter has a value between `0` and `150`.
 This is because the Fluid Music tooling generates TypeScript definitions from VST plugins.
-The image above shows that somehow our code editor knows that the `vcf0Cutoff` parameter has a value between `0` and `150`.
-What are the units of this value?
+What are the units of this `vcf0Cutoff` value?
 The units are determined by the the Podolski VST plugin.
 While many VST plugins would describe a cutoff frequency in Hertz, Podolski uses arbitrary units.
 Note that the preset that we are using modulates the cutoff frequency with an envelope.
 Even though the filter is set to `0` the actual cutoff frequency will be well above `0`.

 Let's listen to the results.
 Run the updated session with `$ node session.js`, and open up the resulting `session.RPP` file in Reaper.
-If `session.RPP` is still open in Reaper, you will need to close and re-open it.
+If `session.RPP` is already open in Reaper, you will need to close and re-open it.

 ## Routing Sends and Sidechains